 Much of this type of interaction has to do with the personalities involved.
-I’ve found the negative traits of having to always be right or get in the last word tend to prevail in the messiest of gunfights.
+I’ve found the negative traits of always having to be right or get in the last word tend to prevail in the messiest of gunfights.

 If I find myself communicating with such personalities, I “kill” them with kindness.
-If the gunslinger on the other side just has to come back with more vitriol or nonsense to simply get in the last word, I let them.
+But, if the gunslinger on the other side has to come back with more vitriol or nonsense to get in the last word, I let them.

-When you find yourself in a gunfight with a “last worder”, always take the higher ground and realize there are good guys and bad guys in every gunfight.
+When you find yourself in a gunfight with a “last worder,” always take the higher ground and walk away.
+Realize there are good guys and bad guys in every gunfight.

 Choose to be the guy wearing the white hat.
 And ride off into the sunset.
 That leaves the door open for potential clarification and ongoing, hopefully, civil communications down the road.